Who Is Mahershala Ali?

 'House of Cards' and Other Major Roles

 In 2013, Mahershala Ali landed the breakout role of Remy Danton on House of Cards.
 The political drama marked Netflix's successful entry into original programming, and Ali more than held his own alongside such big-name actors as Kevin Spacey and Robin Wright.
 In 2014 he joined Jennifer Lawrence for The Hunger Games: Mockingjay – Part 1, and he returned the following year for the finale of the wildly successful movie franchise.

-In early 2017, Ali also appeared in a prominent supporting role in the box-office success Hidden Figures, about female African-American mathematicians in the formative years of NASA.
-He is expected to star in Alita: Battle Angel, an adaptation of a popular manga series.
+In early 2017, Ali appeared in a prominent supporting role in the box-office success Hidden Figures, about female African-American mathematicians in the formative years of NASA.
+He later opened 2019 with a return to the small screen in Season 3 of HBO's True Detective.

 Although raised with strong Christian influences – his mother, aunt and grandmother all were ordained ministers – Mahershala Ali converted to Islam while attending NYU.
 He also met his future wife, Amatus Sami-Karim, during that period.
 They married in 2013.

 Possessing a love for music, Ali has said he makes a mixtape for every major role he takes on to give that character a soundtrack.
 His cat, Nas, is named after the top-selling hip hop artist.